My Year of Dicks

-My Year of Dicks is a 2022 American adult animated short film directed by Sara Gunnarsdóttir, created and written by Pamela Ribon.
+My Year of Dicks is a 2022 American independent adult animated short film directed by Sara Gunnarsdóttir, created and written by Pamela Ribon.
+It was nominated for the 95th Academy Awards under the category Best Animated Short Film.

+Background

 The film was based on Pamela Ribon's 2014 comedic memoir Notes to Boys: And Other Things I Shouldn't Share in Public.

-Premise
+Plot

 It's 1991, and Pam – a stubborn, imaginative 15-year-old from the outskirts of Houston – embarks on a comedic journey of disappointment and self-discovery as she seeks the right boy to lose her virginity with so she can become the fully realized woman she's imagined herself to be.

 Her first option, David, is an edgy, dramatic fellow skater who insists he's secretly a vampire.
 Pam's best friend, Sam, is unimpressed, but Pam is smitten by David.
 She invites David over to her house when her parents are away, but is disconcerted when he invites an entire party of people, including her ex.
 She and David make out, but David leaves in disgust after Pam reveals that she's on her period in a bid to appeal to his "vampirism."
 Pam's ex then admits that she was part of a bet and competition between himself and David to make out with the most girls, and Pam is outraged when she is the only girl that David didn't send an apology letter to.
 After learning that the bet he won was a measly sum of $2.58, she throws $5.16 at him, telling him she's worth twice that much.

 Her next choice is Wally, a theater usher she's only met once, but on whom she projects feelings for after watching Henry & June.
 She goes to the theater with Sam, and Wally leads her away to a janitorial closet to initiate sex.
 Pam is disconcerted by the lack of romance and intimacy, and fights between her desperation to give in and her increasing realization that this isn't what she wants.
 When Wally oafishly demands they hurry up before his break ends, she leaves in embarrassment.
 Sam throws their concessions on the floor so that Wally will have to clean it up, and the friends happily leave the theater.